Free Kentucky Lease Agreement Templates (Word, PDF)

 Security deposit holdings

-This disclosure applies to all rental property with a security deposit attached.
+This disclosure applies to all rental properties with a security deposit attached.
 The landlord is obligated to disclose where the security deposit is held by declaring details such as the location of the funds, such as a bank, and the associated account number.
 The amount held in the account must also be stated.

 Lead-based paint

 Then, they should issue the lessee with an EPA (Environmental Protection Agency)-approved pamphlet detailing the risks of the lead-based paint and other records or reports detailing the known hazards of the lead-based paint.
-Note that building-wide evaluations are required for multi-unit buildings with common areas.

 Marijuana use